 How the project is meeting a noted gap in services (either current or prior; including housing) as noted in the Southern Tier Homeless Coalition CoC’s Strategic Plan

 Your FY21 move-on strategy plan.
-HUD-defined Move-On Strategy refers to how agencies move participants no longer needing intensive services from CoC funded PSH project to other housing assistance programs (including, but not limited to HCV and Public Housing) to free up beds for persons experiencing homelessness.
+HUD-defined Move-On Strategy refers to how agencies move participants no longer needing intensive services from CoC funded PSH project to other housing assistance programs (including, but not limited to, HCV and Public Housing) to free up beds for persons experiencing homelessness.

 7. Housing First (0-5 pts) Housing First is a recovery-oriented approach to end homelessness by rapidly housing individuals without screening out or terminating based on any of the below criteria.
 Does your project screen out or terminate based on any of the following: Any Yes - 0 All No - 5 pts